TABLE OF CONTENTS

 The purpose of men’s hormone testing is to determine if a man has a hormonal imbalance that might affect his mood or reproductive health.
 Total testosterone is one of the most common hormone tests performed in men.
 This test checks for three types of testosterone in the blood: free testosterone, testosterone bound to sex hormone binding globulin (SHBG), and testosterone bound to a protein called albumin.
 The estradiol test checks to determine if a man has too much or too little estradiol in his body.
 Estradiol, a form of estrogen, is produced in the testes.
-An abnormal amount of estradiol in a man’s body can provide insight into why he has erectile dysfunction.

 Testosterone testing should be done under the following circumstances:

 Subsequent tests to monitor treatment of a diagnosis of low testosterone (“low T”) may also be required three and six months after the beginning of treatment.

 Estradiol testing should be done in the following circumstances:

 The total testosterone test is performed on a blood sample, while the estradiol test can be performed on a sample of blood, saliva, or urine.
 No special preparation is required for either test.

 Erectile dysfunction (ED) is a condition in which a man has trouble achieving or maintaining an erection.
 Even healthy men sometimes have trouble achieving an erection firm enough for intercourse; what sets erectile dysfunction apart is that it causes persistent difficulties.
 ED can result in a loss of confidence and interfere with or stress romantic relationships..